vc3-project/vc3/README.md

     -s SLOTS, --slots=SLOTS
                         Enable fixed number of slots
     -D CORES, --cores=CORES
                         Total number of cores to be used by the glidein.
     -m MEMORY, --memory=MEMORY
                         Total memory (MiB) in glidein.
     -F DISK, --disk=DISK
                         Total disk (KiB) in glidein.
+    -i GLIDEIN_ID, --id=GLIDEIN_ID
+                        Unique Glidein ID

   Logging options:
     Control the verbosity of the glidein